United Irrigation District

 ___________________________________________________________________________________

-In October 2020 the Government of Alberta announced a history investment in irrigation.
+In October 2020, the Government of Alberta announced a historic investment in irrigation.
 Details of this investment and the UID specific projects generated from this investment can be found at:

 https://albertawater.com/topics/irrigation